Skip to content

 Research Experience

-Research Assistant, Interactive Information Systems Lab, University of North Carolina at Chapel Hill, 2018 – Present
+Research Assistant, Interactive Information Systems Lab, University of North Carolina at Chapel Hill, 2018 – 2023

 Research assistant in the Interactive Information Systems Lab working with Dr. Jaime Arguello and Dr. Rob Capra.